gggga00/RNG-Manipulation-Mario-Rabbids-Kingdom-Battle-/README.md

-# Step by step process:
+# Step by step process for manipulating damage:
 1. Start the programm
 Binaries are included that you can run in the terminal in case you don't have a cpp compiler.
-They can be found in the assets of the respective release.
+They can be found in the assets of the respective release, but I recommend working with the actual c++ code instead, as it is updated more frequently.
 2. Enter the Step Size
 This refers to how many RNG steps you do in one cycle.
 You can manually count or use the patch file, which will count for you and display the amount of steps taken (since start of the game) as the min damage preview on reaction shots.
 3. Enter the hit chance for the target you are shooting